 Artificial Intelligence for Precision Medicine

-Artificial Intelligence is profoundly transforming biomedical research.
-We are a group of researchers with a shared interest in AI and its applications in biology and medicine.
-We have developed machine learning based methods for disease identification and classification using big data from molecular profiling, medical imaging and electronic medical record.
-Our mission is to discover the mechanisms of human diseases and improve diagnosis and treatment with innovative algorithms, software and AI-enabled medical devices.
+Artificial Intelligence (AI) is profoundly transforming biomedical research.
+We are a team of researchers with a shared interest in AI and its applications in biology and medicine.
+We have developed AI-based methods for disease identification and classification using big data from molecular profiling, medical imaging, and electronic health records.
+Our mission is to discover the molecular mechanisms of human diseases and improve disease diagnosis and treatment with innovative algorithms, software, and AI-enabled medical devices.

 Faculty